royjulien/STCSS/README.md

 STCSS is a new standard for formatting CSS.
 It indents your CSS selectors based on your DOM making it easy for developers to read and know which class belongs where.

 ***
+## How does it work?
+STCSS is a work in progress.
+It works using javaScript and jQuery.
+Make sure you HTML document has a <body> tag and another tag to assign where the CSS code will be rendered.
+The default tag is <code>.
+Include jQuery first and stcss.js at the bottom of the HTML document before the </body> tag.

 ## HTML Basics
 When writing your HTML, keep efficiency in mind.
 ID's are the most efficient, universal are the least.
 Use dash as the depth increases.